YOU54F/hello_cli/README.md

   <SOURCE>  Where to fetch the plugin files from.
 This should be a URL or the name of a known plugin.

 Options:
-  -t, --source-type <SOURCE_TYPE>
-          The type of source to fetch the plugin files from.
-Will default to Github releases. [possible values: github] -y, --yes <yes>
+  -t, --source-type <SOURCE_TYPE>  The type of source to fetch the plugin files from.
+Will default to Github releases. [possible values: github]
-          Automatically answer Yes for all prompts
-  -s, --skip-if-installed <skip_if_installed>
-          Skip installing the plugin if the same version is already installed -v, --version <VERSION>
-          The version to install.
+  -y, --yes                        Automatically answer Yes for all prompts -s, --skip-if-installed          Skip installing the plugin if the same version is already installed -v, --version <VERSION>          The version to install.
 This is only used for known plugins.
-  -h, --help
-          Print help
+  -h, --help                       Print help

 ```